-Interim Summary of MSPB's FY 2023 Program Performance
+Interim Summary of MSPB's FY 2024 Program Performance

-This performance summary contains interim FY 2023 performance results and initial judgements related to the achievement of our strategic and management objectives.
-This information is organized to align with the Annual Performance Plan for FY 2023.
-The Merit Systems Protection Board (MSPB) is continuing to verify and validate FY 2023 performance and finalizing the definitions of new Performance Goal (PG) statements and measures to be effective in FY 2023.
-Once final results and new measures are reviewed and approved by the Board members, they will be published in the FY 2023 Annual Performance Report (APR) scheduled for release in February 2024.
+This performance summary contains interim FY 2024 performance results and initial judgements related to the achievement of our strategic and management objectives.
+This information is organized to align with the Annual Performance Plan for FY 2024.
+MSPB is continuing to verify and validate FY 2024 Performance Goal (PG) statements and measures.
+We will publish the results in our FY 2024 Annual Performance Report scheduled for release in February 2025.